stleerh/blog2/announcing.md

 ## Network Observability Architecture

-The core of Network Observability is to collect network flows or more specifically, data similar to the IPFIX format, and then present this using powerful visualizations.
+The core of Network Observability is to collect network flows similar to the IPFIX format, and then present them using powerful visualizations.
 NetFlows, as they were originally called, existed back in the 1990s as a way to capture that network insight at layer 3 and 4 of the OSI model.

 What is unique about this solution thirty years later is that instead of having a typical router or switch export IPFIX data, an eBPF Agent was developed to